chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 <div class='text'>

-We drove 20 minutes East of Bend towards Four Corners and found a secluded spot to camp.
+We drove 20 minutes East of Bend towards Four Corners and parked in a secluded spot to camp.
 It was close to several OHV areas, so we could hear bikes ripping in the distance.
 Louisa got the camp fire going and I got the dinner going.
 Louisa also got the wine going.

 </div>